-I am an Irish oboist living in Amsterdam and am Principal Oboe with The Netherlands Radio Philharmonic Orchestra.
+I am an Irish oboist living in Amsterdam and am Principal Oboe with the Netherlands Radio Philharmonic Orchestra.
 Prior to this post, I was Principal Oboe with the Netherlands Radio Chamber Philharmonic until its closure in 2013, and my first job straight out of college was as Co-Principal Oboe with the Netherlands Philharmonic Orchestra and Netherlands Chamber Orchestra.

 I grew up in Ireland's second biggest city, Cork, which has a vibrant (classical) music life and which gave me a solid musical foundation.
 Before deciding to study Oboe in Germany, I completed a Bachelor of Arts degree at University College Cork, focussing on Music and Applied Psychology.
 While studying at UCC I got accepted into the European Union Youth Orchestra at the age of 18 as one of the 'school' members, meaning they saw talent but not enough experience and so I was invited to rehearse for 3 weeks with the orchestra which was totally mind-blowing.
 Two years later they accepted me as a full member and which I remained for the next 4 years until I got my first job.
 At the time I had no idea where I was in the pecking order among my European peers, and playing with this orchestra helped me realise that maybe my dream of one day playing in a great orchestra might not be so unrealistic.
-Coming from an island on the periphery of Europe with no oboe 'school' to speak of, hardly any orchestras and no internet yet(God, I'm showing my age!), it was impossible to have any real concept of my level among peers.
+Coming from an island on the periphery of Europe with no oboe 'school' to speak of, hardly any orchestras and no internet yet, it was impossible to have any real concept of my level among peers.
 All I knew was that I wanted to do this.
 Maybe it was better that way.

 I moved to Germany to study with Prof. Klaus Becker at the Hochschule für Musik und Theater in Hannover.
 He turned out to be the perfect teacher for me - strict, but very supportive, and with a good sense of humour, while also understanding that some mornings he had to give me a break as I had had a late shift waitressing in the local smokey Irish pub to fund my studies.
-After four years with him I moved to Amsterdam to take up my first orchestral job position, having chosen Holland because of a certain double bassist, but I continued travelling regularly to Hannover to study with Klaus for another three years.
+After four years with him I moved to Amsterdam to take up my first orchestral job position, having chosen Holland because of a certain double bassist, but I continued travelling regularly to Hannover to study with Klaus in the Master programme for another three years.

 I began my formal musical education at the Cork School of Music, studying oboe with Sarah Burn and piano with John Gibson.
 Many a piano lesson was spent talking about the oboe with Mr.Gibson(to kill time as practising piano was not top of my priorities), and resulted in him writing Anach Cuain for me.
-Later I had oboe lessons with Albert Solivérese and Helmut Seeber in Dublin, the train fare partially funded by busking on Winthrop Street.
+Later I had oboe lessons with Albert Solivérese and Helmut Seeber in Dublin, the train fare partially funded by busking on Winthrop Street in Cork.

 I love learning new things and am usually studying something.
-Recently I completed a Masters of Arts degree in Education with a specialisation in Leadership & Management, before this I dabbled in Biological Psychology & Photography, and presently I am studying Body Mapping to enhance my oboe teaching skills.
+Recently I completed a Masters of Arts degree in Education with a specialisation in Leadership & Management, before this I dabbled in Biological Psychology & Photography, and in 2020 I qualified as a Body Mapping instructor and also completed an Anatomy course at the Peabody Institute, to enhance my (oboe) teaching skills.
 What drives me the most is anything associated with the oboe and motivating students to become the best they can playing this frustrating but beautiful instrument.
-I admit, I am a bit of a nerd, but I am eager to pass on the training I got, not just from Klaus Becker, but also growing up immersed in the rich music-life of Cork, and from my time in Holland.
+I admit, I am a bit of a nerd, but I am eager to pass on the training I got, not just from Klaus Becker, but also growing up immersed in the rich music-life of Cork, and from my years in Holland.